pablodecm/phd_thesis/src/102_chapter_2.md

 unified descriptions of the physical world.
-A direct path to verify the predictions of the Standard Model up to high accuracy and test alternative theoretical models is to collide high energy particles in a controlled setting and quantitatively study the properties scattering particles produced.
+A direct path to verify the predictions of the Standard Model up to high accuracy and test alternative theoretical models is to collide high energy particles in a controlled setting and quantitatively study the properties of the particles produced as an outcome of the scattering.
 That is the aim of the Large Hadron Collider (LHC) and the experiments set up around its collision points.
 In this chapter, the main design characteristics of a general purpose high-energy physics experiment, namely the Compact Muon Solenoid (CMS) detector at the LHC, will be explored.